mfrank0711/nowabeer.com/README.md

 The app will load your language file if available automaticly.
 Magic ;)

 You can find your country code here: https://gist.github.com/wpsmith/7604842

+Great!
+Thanks for having me and enjoy your beer ;)